 The OPNFV Verification Program (OVP) allows vendors and operators to obtain 'OPNFV Verified' status based on an agreed upon set of compliance verification test cases that align to OPNFV releases.
-The reference System under Test (SUT) are the NFV components deployed by the OPNFV installers for a given release, where OVP 2019.12 is based on the Hunter release.
+The reference System under Test (SUT) is either the NFV components deployed by the OPNFV installers for a given release, where OVP 2019.12 is based on the OPNFV Hunter release, or a VNF being on-boarded and orchestrated by the ONAP El Alto release.
 Participants of the program can verify commercial or open source offerings against an OVP release.
-This implies that the SUT used for verification has interfaces, components, functions and behaviors that align to OPNFV installer integrations.
+This implies that the SUT used for verification has interfaces, components, functions and behaviors that align to OPNFV installer integrations and ONAP deployments.

-Dovetail is the overall framework used to execute tests and collect results for OVP.
+Dovetail is the overall framework used to execute tests and collect results for the OVP Infrastructure badge.
 Dovetail does not deliver test content directly.
 Rather, test content is developed in other OPNFV test frameworks such as Functest and upstream test communities such as OpenStack's RefStack/Tempest projects.
 Dovetail leverages this upstream test content and provides a common set of test platform services for the OVP.

-Dovetail works in conjunction with a web portal interface dubbed the 'OVP web portal' to allow users to upload test results to a centralized community repository.
+Approved test tools (OPNFV Dovetail, ONAP VTP, and ONAP VVP) work in conjunction with a web portal interface dubbed the 'OVP web portal' to allow users to upload test results to a centralized community repository.
 This facilitates user collaboration, result sharing, self-testing and community reviews.
 It also serves as a hub for new participants to learn about the program and access key resources.
 The link for this portal is at: OPNFV Verification Program.